lrisberg/ColoradoMycoLeague/About/Guides&Recipes.md

 Zookeepers Friend – Recipe Side (B&W PDF)

-Additional guides and recipes will be released as they are created.
+We will release additional guides and recipes as we create them.